How to Set Up Chrome Kiosk Mode?

 - Click on the Shortcut option, and add ‘- -kiosk https://www.airdroid.com/business/’(any other domain in the target box you want to run on the browser).
 Press ‘OK’ to initiate the settings.

-Issues & Solutions During Chrome Kiosk Mode Setup Process
+Issues & Solutions of Chrome Kiosk Mode Created by Shortcut

 Kiosk Mode Fails to Launch After Setup